-Luke 10:27 was founded to bring healing to a hurting world.
+Luke 10:27 is a Christian Missional Church in Denham Springs that was founded to bring healing to a hurting world.
 There is no better way to answer that call than through LOVE!

-In the year 2000, our founding pastor Leslie Akin, who at the time was the senior pastor of First United Methodist church in Denham Springs, felt called by God to create a church based on loving God and our neighbor.
-She set out with 25 others to birth a transdenominational church where we are all given the space to experience God according to our own preference while embracing learning from one another.
-Since then, Lukehas become more than that.
-We are a missional church where mission is not just a part of the church, rather it is the church.
+In the year 2000, our founding pastor Leslie Akin, who at the time was the senior pastor of First United Methodist Church in Denham Springs, felt called by God to create a church based on loving God and our neighbor.

 Denham Springs is a city founded for its healing springs.
 During the mid-to-late 1800s, people from Virginia to Florida came to the mineral springs for their healing capacity.
-Physicians frequently sent their patients to the springs to experience their rejuvenating powers.
+Indeed, physicians frequently sent their patients to the springs to experience their rejuvenating powers.
 In the 1850s, a bridge of boats formed at Benton’s Ferry over the Amite River to facilitate travel to the mineral springs in Denham.
-Sickly travelers were housed in a large hotel, which burned down during the Civil War.
-The mineral springs flourished though and new hotels popped up.
+There was a large hotel where sickly travelers stayed.
+The hotel burned down during the Civil War.
+Nevertheless, the mineral springs flourished and new hotels popped up.

-In the early 1900s these springs were bought by the Methodist Camp Meeting Association.
+In the early 1900s the Methodist Camp Meeting Association bought these springs.
 Believing in the healing power of God, the Methodists erected a tabernacle, held revivals, and experienced the holy presence of God.

 Out of this disaster and ongoing recovery efforts grew a “Denham Strong” mentality.
 We come together as one community regardless of economic, class, or racial differences.
 We are so blessed to be a part of the Denham Springs community.